CodeFoodPixels/website-hexo/source/_posts/Opening-up-about-my-mental-health.md

 Finally, I'm really thankful to everyone who's been supportive and helpful so far.
 Being comfortable and able to talk about a difficult topic like mental health with someone helps a lot and I'm incredibly lucky that I have friends, co-workers and an excellent manager that I've been able to talk about it with.

+*Thanks to [Beth North](https://bethnorth.wordpress.com/) for reading through this before I posted it*